jayvdb/tox-add-factor/README.md

 The factors `--prepend-cpuarch-factor` and `--prepend-archraw-factor` are provided by https://github.com/workhorsy/py-cpuinfo .

-The cpuarch factor currently only supports
+The cpuarch factor currently only supports:

 - x86_32
 - x86_64
 - arm_7